Introduction to Benefits

 - Not claiming?
 Find out if you could be entitled to DLA for your child.

 Let's rephrase the question to 'what benefits can I claim aged over 65 if I have a disability?”
 The answer is 'Attendance Allowance' and I am going to show you exactly what Attendance Allowance is and what makes you eligible.
+If you are approaching State Pension age and are currently claiming DLA, you will need to claim PIP before reaching State Pension age, as claiming DLA is not possible after this point.
+When this transition happens, your claim will be assessed for PIP eligibility, and you may need to follow the claim PIP process to continue receiving support.

 The State Pension Age